 Not Helpful for: Neck; excessive sagging/loose skin in the jowls and under the chin

 Choosing the right procedure does not necessarily mean ruling out another procedure.
 In fact, patients planning facelift surgery or previous facelift patients can benefit from volume replacement, contouring/definition, and enhancement.
-Fillers can “complete” the limitations of surgical facelift.
+Fillers can “complete” the results and address the shortcomings of a surgical facelift.

 - Dr. David Mabrie